-We have seen that if \boldsymbol{D} satisfies the RIP (21) with $\delta{2k} < 1$, then there is a unique block-sparse vector \boldsymbol{c} consistent with (16).
-The question is how to find \boldsymbol{c} in practice.
-Below we present an algorithm that will in principle find the unique \boldsymbol{c} from the samples \boldsymbol{y} .
+We have seen that if D satisfies the RIP (21) with $\delta{2k} < 1$ , then there is a unique block-sparse vector c consistent with (16).
+The question is how to find c in practice.
+Below we present an algorithm that will in principle find the unique c from the samples y.
 Unfortunately, though, it has exponential complexity.
-In Section V, we show that under a stronger condition on δ{2k} we can recover \boldsymbol{c} in a stable and efficient manner.
+In the next section we show that under a stronger condition on $\delta{2k}$ we can recover c in a stable and efficient manner.